PeterSommerlad/SC22WG21_Papers/drafting/P2968Rx_ignore.md

 # Introduction

 All major C++ open source standard libraries provide similar implementations for the type of `std::ignore`.
-However, the semantics of `std::ignore`, while useful beyond, are only specified in the context of `std::tie`
+However, the semantics of `std::ignore`, while useful beyond, are only specified in the context of `std::tie`.

 ## Non-tuple applications of `std::ignore`